lukaszgryglicki/gha2pg/README.md

 - Set `$db_out = true` if You want to put int PSQL DB.
 - Set `$json_out = true` to save output JSON files.
+- Set `$debug` to: 1: You will see events data being processed, 2: You will also see all DB queries.

 Examples in this shell script (some commented out, some not):
 `time PG_PASS=your_pass ./gha2pg.sh`